|Learn how to understand people's cultures, promote engagement with others, and build strong, diverse communities.

 In the book, Healing into Action, authors Cherie Brown and George Mazza list principles that, when put into practice, help create a favorable environment for building diverse communities.
 The following guidelines are taken from their principles:

 In order for people to commit to working on diversity, every person needs to feel that they will be included and important.
-Whether the person is a Japanese-American woman, a white man, a Jew, a gay person, an African-American, a Arab-American, a fundamentalist Christian, or speaks with an accent, has a disability, is poor, or is wealthy--each person needs to feel welcomed in the effort to create a diverse community.
+Each person needs to feel welcomed in the effort to create a diverse community.
 And each person needs to know that their culture is important to others.

 Guilt doesn't work in fostering diversity.